bastrich/bitcoin-whitepaper/README.md

 - Improved nonce search algorithm (not sequential bruteforce)
 - Store precalculated available UTXOs instead of iteration through the whole blockchain

-# May lack of features for real-world usage, treat it as a project to demonstrate and understand how Blockchain works
+# Keep in mind that it doesn't implement any BIPs and may lack of features for real-world usage, treat it as a project to demonstrate and understand how Blockchain works

+# Windows
+First install [Desktop development with C++](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation) (required for `secp256k1`).